vmart2260/vmart2260/README.md

 Coding Projects:

-- Scientific Computing and Animations, specially Numerical mMethods for solving ODE´s and PDE´s and Numerical Integration
+- Scientific Computing and Animations, specially Numerical Methods for solving ODE´s and PDE´s and Numerical Integration